Elizabeth L. McQuaid, Ph.D., ABPP

 Dr. McQuaid's first external funding as a junior investigator was a Social/Behavioral award from the American Lung Association; she later received an American Lung Association Career Investigator award to support her work.
 Dr. McQuaid has been a research mentor for two junior investigators with early career funding from the Lung Association and served on Lung Association scientific review panels.

-Dr. McQuaid received her BA In Psychology (honors) from Yale University, and her PhD in Child Clinical Psychology from the University of Denver.
+Dr. McQuaid received her bachelor's degree in psychology (honors) from Yale University and her Ph.D. in Child Clinical Psychology from the University of Denver.
 She completed her postdoctoral fellowship in the Brown Clinical Psychology Training Consortium.